xiaut/RandomVariablePlot/README.md

 ```

 ## Launch
-Go to src/main/resources and open index.html with a navigator.
+Go to src/main/resources and open index.html in a navigator.